ghga-de/milestones-docs/33-green-wrasse/technical_specification.md

 - development of a backend service "Access Request Service" (ARS) that stores access requests by users and allows changing their state by data stewards
 - additions to the Claims Repository Service to support the ARS
-- the functionality for users to submit download access request in the Data Portal UI
+- the functionality for users to send download access requests in the Data Portal UI
-- the functionality for data stewards to browse, allow or deny such requests
+- the functionality for data stewards to browse, allow or deny such requests in the Data Portal UI

 These parts of the epic are described in detail below.